cincuranet/blog/_posts/233718-getting-the-state-of-load-management-switch-on-budget.md

 Because some wall sockets in the house are switched by the load management switch I knew I can plug something into this socket and I have the "data".
 The problem is, when the socket goes off, the device will go off as well.
 I needed at least few seconds of battery backup to be able to send the change in state.

 First I bought a flood sensor ([Hank Flood Sensor][4]).
-It is battery powered and has two contacts that report, when connected - usually by water.
+It is battery powered and has two contacts that, when connected - usually by water, report the status.
 Now it was just a question of connecting these contacts together when the wall socket is on.
 Obviously, I can't put 230V onto the sensor contacts.
 So I bought a [5V relay on a board with optocoupler][1] and used an 5V power supply (regular phone charger) to switch on the relay.
-The 5V switches the relay directly, no GPIO, etc. And subsequently the relay switches flood sensor's contacts.
+The 5V switches the relay directly, no GPIO, etc. And subsequently the relay switches flood sensor's contacts (I cut out the probe and used the wires directly).

 Then I used an electrical box I had lying around and placed it inside.
 It looks like this (the box has normally lid on).